karlvr/consistent.js/README.md

 ### Parent scopes

 You can create child scopes.
 Child scopes will look to their parent if they don’t contain a value for a given property key, in order to populate a DOM node or when looking for an event handler function.

+When a child scope is applied it automatically applies its parent scope.

-Watch handler functions added to parent scopes will also be fired for changes in child scopes.
+Watch handler functions added to parent scopes will be fired for changes in child scopes.

 ```javascript
 var rootScope = $.consistent(); /* Create the root scope */